 - Freeform.
-Unlike Evernote, you can put text boxes everywhere on screen for OneNote.
+Unlike Evernote, you can put text boxes everywhere on the screen for OneNote.
 You can draw.
-You can even *gasp* change the background to look like a ruled notebook!
-(Although for some reason, I can never make the words align perfectly to the lines.
-This bothers me).
+You can even change the background to look like a ruled notebook!

 - Even less organization than Evernote.
 It lacks note sorting options, such as sorting notes by newest created or newest modified.

-- Messy interface + Limited tagging capabilities (although it lets you drill down a couple levels deeper).
+- Messy interface + Limited tagging capabilities.
 With OneNote, you have notebooks and dividers within notebooks.
 Then you can also indent notes within notes.
 But it’s all over the user interface: notebooks on the left, dividers up top, then notes on the right.
 I’m a messy note-taker myself, but c’mon.

 Overview: Bear features powerful Markdown capability and an excellent writing experience.
 The only downside is its lack of Windows support.